davydotcom/grails-news-workshop/LAB02.md

 For this part of the tutorial we will be primarily dealing with Controller creation as well as `UrlMappings`

 * [Grails Web Layer](http://grails.github.io/grails-doc/3.1.0.M2/guide/theWebLayer.html)

+## Bonus

+Add a view for showing Posts that have a text content but no url.